WPRDC/data-guide/docs/PublishingCKAN.md

 Creating an account on CKAN involves visiting the [Regional Data Center Website] (https://data.wprdc.org/user/register) and entering a user name, password, and email address.

-Regional Data Center staff or your organization's administrator will also associate your CKAN acount with the aqppropriate organization.
+Regional Data Center staff or your organization's administrator will also associate your CKAN acount with the appropriate organization.

 ### Logging-in to CKAN